LaVi-Lab/LongContextReasoner/README.md

 # Making Long-Context Language Models Better Multi-Hop Reasoners

-Official repo of "Making Long-Context Language Models Better Multi-Hop Reasoners" (ACL 2024)
+This repository contains the code and data for "Making Long-Context Language Models Better Multi-Hop Reasoners" (ACL 2024).
+In this paper, we introduce *Reasoning with Attributions*, a prompting technique to improve the multi-hop reasoning of long-context language models.
+This work also collects attribution annotations for [MuSiQue](https://github.com/stonybrooknlp/musique), a popular multi-hop reasoning dataset, to facilitate the future research.

 ## MuSiQue-Attribute Dataset